-Any of a wide variety of land or water management practices, policies or other actions that contribute directly or indirectly to minimizing or avoiding degradation in healthy waters may be considered a protection activity under the Vision.
-Some examples of protection activities may include:

-- Regulatory requirements (e.g., permits, local buffer ordinances); - Non-regulatory voluntary actions (e.g., landowner agreements and easements, land acquisition); and - Active (e.g., runoff control structures) and passive (e.g., local zoning, forest preservation) management practices.
+Any of a wide variety of land or water management practices, policies or other actions that contribute directly or indirectly to minimizing or avoiding degradation in high quality waters may be considered a protection activity under the Vision For example, protection activities may encompass regulatory requirements (e.g., discharge permits, local buffer ordinances), non-regulatory voluntary actions (e.g., landowner agreements and easements, land acquisition), and active (e.g., runoff control structures) and passive (e.g., local zoning, forest preservation) management practices.
 Such activities may have direct or indirect effects on maintaining the environmental and societal benefits of protected waters.
-State water quality programs are encouraged to coordinate their selection of protection activities with other programs and partners.